Qiskit/qiskit-metapackage/docs/index.rst

    (a pure Python cross-platform open-source chemistry program).

 **Qiskit AI**
+Qiskit Artificial Intelligence (AI) allows users with different levels of experience to execute AI experiments and contribute to the quantum computing AI software stack.
+Users with a pure AI background or interests can continue to configure AI problems without having to learn the details of quantum computing.
 **Qiskit Optimization**
 Qiskit Optimization allows users with different levels of experience to execute optimization experiments and contribute to the quantum computing optimization